quioteframework/quioteframework.github.io/src/content/docs/advanced/testing.md

 composer test:e2e          # end-to-end tests (Docker)
 ```

-The default run uses `tests/config/phpunit.xml`, which excludes the `apcu`, `e2e`, and `integration` groups so the common case stays fast and Docker-free.
+The default run uses the project's root `phpunit.xml`, which excludes the `apcu`, `e2e`, and `integration` groups so the common case stays fast and Docker-free.
 The slower suites are opt-in.

 ## The foundation: `UnitTestCase`